MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Description of the MiStImm computational model

-As we saw above, the regulatory Th cell repertoire plays a most important role in our model.
-This role is similar to the one they have in the computational model \cite{LLC03}.
+\paragraph*{Regulatory Th cells} As we saw above, the regulatory Th cell repertoire plays a most important controlling role in self--nonself discrimination in our ERS model.
+When simulating CRS models we do not use Thregs explicitly, since their conventional role is to prevent autoimmunity, and when we compare the ERS and CRS models, autoimmunity is avoided.
+Their role in the ERS model is similar to the one they have in the computational model~\cite{LLC03}.
 Starting in the fetus, and throughout the entire life span, they give a faithful mirror-image of the self-peptide repertoire. \begin{itemize} \item They regularly visit B cells having only self-peptides on their MHCII and inhibit their strong division, but support their weak division. \item They are players in normal Th cell roles, like helping non-specific intermediate type and specific strong type division of B cells.
-They can also secrete interleukins of type 2. \end{itemize}
+They can also secrete interleukins. \end{itemize}